-You will receive a grant from HMRC that covers the lower 80% of employee’s regular wage, or £2,500 per month, plus Employer National Insurance contributions and minimum automatic enrolment pension contributions on the subsidised salary payment.
-At the moment, you can claim furlough grants for up to three months, but this may be extended as the situation surrounding COVID-19 develops.
+You will receive a grant from HMRC that covers the lower 80% of your employee’s regular wage, or £2,500 per month, plus Employer National Insurance contributions and minimum automatic enrolment pension contributions on the subsidised salary payment.

-It is worth noting that only the employee’s actual salary can be used to calculate the 80% that will be funded by the government.
+It is worth noting that only the employee’s actual salary can be used to calculate the 80% funded by the government.
 Any bonuses or commission should not be included in your calculations.

-For employees that have been in your employ for more than a year, you can make a claim for furlough grants that is the higher of:
+You can make a claim for furlough grants that are the higher of:

 – The amount an employee earned in the same month last year or